This post first appeared on VICE UK.

-At last year's Notting Hill Carnival – before the Red Stripe, warm rum and weak drugs hijacked my general awareness of everything around me – I noticed some teenage boys smoking a joint.
-As is the case every time I get a whiff of skunk, the aroma took me straight back to my teens and early twenties, flooding my mind with a barrage of memories that I'm aware were a lot of fun, but can't really string together all that coherently.
+At last year's Notting Hill Carnival—before the Red Stripe, warm rum, and weak drugs hijacked my general awareness of everything around me—I noticed some teenage boys smoking a joint.
+As is the case every time I get a whiff of skunk, the aroma took me straight back to my teens and early 20s, flooding my mind with a barrage of memories that I'm aware were a lot of fun but can't really string together all that coherently.

 Not for the first time, I began to think about the sometimes pleasurable, often worrying, mostly confusing legacy weed has had on my life.
-Because here's the thing: getting high can be a lot of fun, but let's not pretend that smoking a load of skunk doesn't fuck you up.
+Because here's the thing: Getting high can be a lot of fun, but let's not pretend that smoking a load of skunk doesn't fuck you up a bit.

-My first spliff isn't particularly memorable; smoking weed just became a thing I did with my friends around the age of 16.
-And by "a thing", I don't mean a passing fad or an occasional pastime; it was all I did.
-Every day after school, we'd either sit in the park – or climb a tree in Hampstead Heath, if we were feeling especially motivated – and get high.
+My first spliff wasn't particularly memorable; smoking weed just became a thing I did with my friends around the age of 16.
+And by "a thing," I don't mean a passing fad or an occasional pastime; it was all I did.
+Every day after school, we'd either sit in the park—or climb a tree in Hampstead Heath, if we were feeling especially motivated—and get high.
 I'm sure many of you have similar memories.

 Not everyone has the same experiences with weed.
-The overwhelming amount of conflicting studies – the ones that prove cannabis definitely causes schizophrenia, or the ones that prove it definitely doesn't – should be evidence enough of that.
-Weed works for some people.
-It doesn't work for others.
-However, I can't help but feel there's a bit of a confirmation bias going on among some of those it does "work" for.
+The overwhelming amount of conflicting studies—the ones that prove cannabis definitely causes schizophrenia, or the ones that prove it definitely doesn't—should be evidence enough of that.
+Weed works for some people; it doesn't work for others.
+However, I can't help feeling there's a bit of a confirmation bias going on among some of those it does "work" for.